 Does Decorah live in his own space or does he share with bird friends?

 Decorah gets around really well in his 10’ x 20’ enclosure and he is by himself.
-He can see and hear other bald eagles.
-We want to make sure that he eats the food put in there for him.
+Even with that, Decorah and Thora are sharing eagle quarters!
 We keep his perches fairly low to accommodate his mobility issues.
 He has a couple favorite spots he likes to sit and look out the window.
-He has a child’s wading pool, which seems to be very important to our eagles.
+With Thora’s vision impairment, she also needs low perches.
+They each have a child’s wading pool, which seems to be very important to our eagles.
 They really spend quite a bit of time in the water bathing.

 Will Decorah be biologically capable of procreation?
 Do you see him ever having a mate or will he be single all his life?